Why dry compressed air is so important?

 The liquid water can be drained from the system where it first occurs, but as the compressed air is further distributed to different points of use, more water will be condensed to its liquid form since the air is further cooled.
 This condensation dissolves contaminants as it passes through air lines, and forms a corrosive residue in the air piping system and air-powered tools.
 This residue can also clog filters and small passages in air-operated devices.

-The final result of water in compressed air systems is
+The negative effects of water in compressed air systems are:

 - production downtime,